svallory/the-notebook-mcp/examples/README.md

-# Cursor Notebook MCP Examples
+# The Notebook MCP Examples

-This directory contains examples demonstrating how to use the Cursor Notebook MCP server.
+This directory contains examples demonstrating how to use the The Notebook MCP server.

 ## stdio Transport (Default)